FanStory.com

 Diantha paused, then tilted her head to the side and chuckled.
 "You got me there.
 What else did she say?"

-"She told me about a large man with a gun and that he shot your horse, Courage."
+"She told me about a large man with a gun that shot your horse, Courage."

 "Courage?
 Her name was Nutmeg."